StackStorm/st2docs/docs/source/upgrade_notes.rst

 |st2| in development
 --------------------

-* **WARNING:** The following changes may require you to update your packs during the upgrade.
+* **WARNING:** The following changes may require you to update your custom packs during the upgrade.

   * The ``version`` attribute in ``pack.yaml`` metadata must now contain to contain a valid ``semver`` version string (<major>.<minor>.<patch>, e.g. ``1.0.1``).
 In